 Submitted, in review or accepted

 Myers-Smith IH, et al. Eighteen years of ecological monitoring reveals multiple lines of evidence for tundra vegetation change.
-In revision at Ecological Monographs (submitted 31 Jan.
+In revision at Ecological Monographs (31 Jan.
 2018; ECM18-0017).

 Thomas HD, IH Myers-Smith, et al. Global plant trait relationships extend to the climatic extremes of the tundra biome.
-Submitted to Science (submitted 9 Jun.
-2018; aau4102).
+In prep.

 Thomas HD, IH Myers-Smith, et al. Traditional plant functional groups poorly explain plant trait variation in the tundra biome.
 Accepted at Global Ecology and Biogeography (GEB-2017-0415).